barryclark/jekyll-now/about.md

 ### More information

 My [lab homepage](http://kodlab.seas.upenn.edu/Avik/Home) has more information about the work I do.
-Outside of lab *(...riiight)*, I enjoy staying playing ultimate frisbee with [PADA](http://pada.org/), fostering tiny kittens and volunteering at [PAWS](http://phillypaws.org/).
+Outside of lab *(...riiight)*, I enjoy staying playing ultimate frisbee with [PADA](http://pada.org/), [fostering tiny kittens](/fosters) and volunteering at [PAWS](http://phillypaws.org/).
 Please get in touch with me if you want to adopt a kitty friend!

 ### Contact me

 Links are in the footer.

+### Travels

+I have traveled a fair amount in my life (perk of being a graduate student ;-) ) and I decided to start documenting, because it reminds of the stories involved.

+<iframe src="https://mapsengine.google.com/map/embed?mid=zlxSfKtAshHA.kE_e2uZN5mTo" width="640" height="480"></iframe>

 ### Mini-resume

-I realize that it's hip to have a Latex resume---but this is honestly way easier to keep up-to-date.
+I'm pretty set on academia, but if you are someone who is looking to hire people and give them a big salary, maybe you want some of this info!
+(I realize that it's hip to have a Latex resume---but this is honestly way easier to keep up-to-date.)

 #### EDUCATION